-(continually updated, please contact us with any feedback or input)
+(continually updated, contact us with any input)

 The HVAC system is critical to the success of an indoor grow.
 Cooling, Dehumidification, and Airflow effect crop quality, quantity, and safety.